mikevb1/ChannelOwnershipBot/ChannelOwnershipBot/README.md

 # Bot Owner Only
 ## !close | !shutdown | !kill
-#### Closest the bot gracefully, unlocking any channels that may be locked by users.
+#### Closes the bot gracefully, unlocking any channels that may be locked by users.

 \* If the bot is started with users already in voice channels, the first 2 users listed will become the owners.